 Labs are graded on correct completion.
 Completion of all labs is highly recommended for success in the course.
 Each of the labs are graded out of 2 points.
 Please note that these are not 2 points each from the 33 points “Labs” portion in your course grade.
 Each lab is simply graded out of 2 points, and we will scale the lab total to the 33 points course grade portion.

 For full credit, labs must submit to the lab autograder by the stated deadlines, which are Friday 11PM PT, for the lab of the week.
 If you submit to the lab autograder within a week after the original deadline, you will be able to receive half credit (1 point) at most (Note that Gradescope will still show this as 2 points though Total Course Points will handle the late time).
-Anytime after that, you will not be able to get any credit, but you may still submit to that lab autograder to check for your understanding.
+Anytime after that, you will not be able to get any credit, and the lab autograder will no longer be accepting submissions.
 Please make sure to always activate the correct submission if you choose to resubmit otherwise you will not get credit for the lab.
 We will NOT change your active submission if it is wrong!

 We will be giving you one lab drop which will drop your lowest lab score.
 If you are working with a partner, BOTH you and your partner are expected to submit your own code to the lab autograder.
 If one of you fails to do so, the person who did not submit will NOT get credit or the lab.
 The lab that you drop does not need to be the same lab that your partner drops.